britecharts/britecharts/src/doc/tutorials/installing-britecharts.md

 # Installing Britecharts
+Britecharts allows developers to add the library in several ways.

-To install Britecharts in your project you can to install it using different approaches:
+In this tutorial, you will learn to install Britecharts in your project by using different approaches:
 * Using the Node Package Manager (NPM) or Yarn
 * Using the CDN links
 * Building the Source Code